shamnad-sherief/shamnad-sherief/README.md

 - 👋 Hi, I’m Shamnad
 - 📕 I am a student
 - 👀 I’m interested in Building full stack apps that help others
-- 🌱 I’m currently learning Data Structure and Algorithms
+- 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate if you have a great Idea
 - 📫 How to reach me: [Telegram](https://t.me/shamnad_sherief)
 - ⚡ Visit [my blog](https://shamnadsherief.tech/)